Leica X Vario vs Panasonic GM5

 It is notable that the GM5 offers wifi support, which can be a very convenient means to transfer image data to an off-camera location.
-In contrast, the X Vario does not offer wifi capability.
+In contrast, the X Vario does not provide wifi capability.

-The X Vario is a recent model that features in the current product line-up of Leica.
-In contrast, the GM5 has been discontinued (but it can be found pre-owned on eBay).
-There has not been a direct replacement model for the GM5 from Panasonic.
+Both the X Vario and the GM5 have been discontinued, but can regularly be found used on eBay.
+Neither of the two has a direct successor, so they represent the end of the respective camera lines from Leica and Panasonic.
 Further information on the features and operation of the X Vario and GM5 can be found, respectively, in the Leica X Vario Manual (free pdf) or the online Panasonic GM5 Manual.

 So what conclusions can be drawn?
 Which of the two cameras – the Leica X Vario or the Panasonic GM5 – has the upper hand?
 Is one clearly better than the other?
 Below is a summary of the relative strengths of each of the two contestants.